rekharchandran/Sentimental-analysis-using-Common-Crawl-data-AWS-/README.md

 •	This involved first running the mapper and reducer scripts on one WET file of Common Crawl data in EMR using the EMR console

-•	Then ran the scripts in EMR on 255 Common Crawl WET files using the EMR Command Line Interface.
+• Ran the scripts in EMR on 255 Common Crawl WET files using the EMR Command Line Interface.

-•	Then using concatenating script to compile the Common Crawl data collected and to create the Large Matrix.
+•	using concatenating script to compile the Common Crawl data collected and to create the Large Matrix.

 ### Predective Models
 One optimized model is used to predict the overall sentiment toward iPhones and one optimized model to predict overall sentiment toward Samsung Galaxy handsets.